ZeroxyDev/FlightMetrics/contribution/contribute.md

 ## Add Aircraft Image

 Finally, place the image of the aircraft in the public/images/aircrafts/[model_name.png] directory.
-The image should follow the design of the existing images and have dimensions of 1719px/519px.
+The image should follow the design of the existing images and have dimensions of 1719px/519px, you can use the .psd file.